11th Oxford Dysfluency Conference

 The conference seeks to promote research that informs management, with interventions that are supported by sound theory and which inform future research.

-In 2017, the goal is to encourage discussion and debate that will challenge and enhance our perspectives and understanding of research; the nature of stuttering; and management across the ages.
+In 2017, the goal is to encourage discussion and debate that will challenge and enhance our perspectives and understanding of research; the nature of stuttering and / or cluttering; and management across the ages.

 The 2017 conference will enable delegates to: